ISO 281:2007 bearing-life standard—and the answer is?

 FACTORS IN BEARING LIFE

 As bearings improved, engineers started to recognize that many factors besides slag inclusions and voids could affect bearing life, and in 1971 ASME published a design guide on “Life Adjustment Factors.”
-Here the L10 from Lundberg-Palmgren was multiplied by five separate and independent factors for material, processing, lubrication, speed and misalignment.
-Note the word “independent.”
+Here the L

 ISO took this work and launched its own ISO 281 standard in 1978 using three independent life factors:

-a2 = Bearing properties: this factor reflects use of special steel, coatings, etc., and is left up to the discretion of the manufacturer
+2 = Bearing properties: this factor reflects use of special steel, coatings, etc., and is left up to the discretion of the manufacturer

-a3 = Operating conditions: reflects lubrication, contamination, temperature, mounting conditions, misalignment, etc.
+3 = Operating conditions: reflects lubrication, contamination, temperature, mounting conditions, misalignment, etc.

 It is perhaps not surprising that this industry-derived standard merged the ASME’s five factors to create something bearing manufacturers could manipulate more easily; regardless, the standard maintains the idea of independent factors.

-McKenzie notes that caution is in order: “In the standard, you multiply these three factors together to calculate the bearing life,” he says.
-“Now a1 is rightfully independent, but a2 and a3 may or may not be independent.
+3 may or may not be independent.
 If you know that you’ll have a thin oil film, you might try to compensate by using a special material or a special coating, but that may not work, and the equation may not predict the life you’ll get in the field.
 The consumer should consult the bearing manufacturer when using this kind of factoring method.”

 In the late ’70s, ISO life predictions matched bearing performance well enough for users to avoid warranty problems.
 But as manufacturers began designing for more demanding bearing applications, actual life began to diverge from predictions.
 Steel quality, better designs, more accurate production methods and improved surface finishes all played a role.

 McKenzie published a paper that showed the progression of test lives, over time, of a Fafnir/Torrington 35-mm ball bearing.
-By 1984, bearing life was four times better than ISO predictions; by the late ’80s, it was six times better; and by 1994 nearly 14 times better.
-(See Figure 1 showing McKenzie’s Fafnir/Torrington test results for 35-mm ball bearings.)
-“I’ve seen circumstances where the actual life can be a hundred times the ISO life due to new coatings, materials or processing,” McKenzie says.
+By 1984, bearing life was four times better than ISO predictions; by the late ’80s, it was six times better; and by 1994 nearly 14 times better. (

 Figure 1.
 Fafnir/Torrington test results for 35-mm ball bearings (Courtesy of Myron McKenzie,

-American Roller Bearing Co.
+American Roller Bearing Co.)

 Clearly, bearing life reality was no longer holding hands with the dated ISO 281:1978.
 What now?